SwReliab/msrat/README.md

 #> AIC: 79.07438
 #> Convergence: TRUE

-### load Rsrat for drawing the graph
-library(Rsrat)

-### Draw the number of faults for each day and the number of faults estimated by the model
+### Draw the number of faults for each day and the number of faults estimated by the model (dmvplot is in Rsrat package)
 dmvfplot(fault=dmet.ds1$fault, dmvf=list(result.aic$srm))
 ```